okhlybov/iop/README.md

 (FileReader.new('input.dat') | GzipCompressor.new | DigestComputer.new(MD5.new) | FileWriter.new('output.dat.gz')).process!
 ```

-The above snippet reads input file and compresses it into the GZip-compatible output file simultaneously computing the MD5 hash of compressed data being written.
+The above snippet reads input file and compresses it into the Gzip-compatible output file simultaneously computing the MD5 hash of compressed data being written.

-The next snippet presents the incremental pipeline construction capability - a feature not easily implementable with the standard Ruby I/O blocks nesting.
+The next snippet presents the incremental pipeline construction capability - a feature not easily implementable with the standard Ruby I/O block nesting.

 ```ruby
 # Incremental pipeline construction example